Sustainability

 1. Environmental

-Ahead of the change in the Minimum Energy Efficiency Standards 2023 regulations, the Company is taking a proactive approach to the procurement of Energy Performance Certificate (“EPC”) reassessments across the portfolio, while maintaining quarterly reviews of EPC schedules, identifying opportunities to improve energy efficiency and reduce greenhouse gas (“GHG”) emissions.
-It works closely with tenants who occupy under full repairing and insuring leases.
+Ahead of the change in the Minimum Energy Efficiency Standards 2023 regulations, the Company is taking a proactive approach to the procurement of Energy Performance Certificate (“EPC”) reassessments across the portfolio, while maintaining quarterly reviews of EPC schedules, identifying opportunities to improve energy efficiency and working closely with tenants who occupy under full repairing and insuring leases.

 As part of regular due diligence, the Group is also conducting ongoing environmental reviews and audits, including regular asset inspections to avoid any breach in environmental legislation.
 Additional initiatives include taking a responsible approach to refurbishment in respect of all works to assets.
-This includes considering the best approach to improving the EPC rating against potential spend, liaison with tenants in respect of any fit-out or alterations to carry out sustainable development and reuse of existing materials where feasible to reduce waste.
+This includes considering the best approach to improving the EPC rating against potential spend, liaison with tenants in respect of any fit-out or alterations to reuse of existing materials where feasible to reduce waste.

 2. Social

-The nature of the assets within the Company’s current portfolio limits its ability to drive social priorities, however, AIRE works to three key priorities to support its goal of driving social value for key stakeholders.
+The nature of the assets within the Company’s current portfolio limits its ability to drive social priorities, however, AIRE works to three key priorities to deliver social value for key stakeholders.
 The first priority is a commitment to proactive occupier engagement.
-Secondly, the incorporation of social improvements to each asset such as installing defibrillators & electrical charging points and finally the provision of regular training and awareness to all managers on social issues, such as wellbeing.
+Secondly, the commitment to incorporation of social improvements to each asset such as installing defibrillators & electrical charging points and finally the provision of regular training and awareness to all managers on social issues, such as wellbeing.

 3. Governance